athulsib/AccurateSpears-Public/README.md

-# Accurate Spears - Complete Documentation Index
+# Accurate Spears - Documentation Index

+**DISCLAIMER: This is a partial documentation, you will receive a complete documentation of the plugin, its features and API on purchase.**
+**Contact: @athulsib on discord for purchase**

 Welcome to the comprehensive documentation for **Accurate Spears**!
 This is your central hub for all plugin information, from quick-start guides to deep technical references.